JamesACook/Jims-Art-Cafe/README.md

 Learn about the artist on the about page and also use the form to send an e-mail.

-## Help

-Any queries e-mail james.cook@hotmail.co.uk for help

 ## Authors

-James Cook (james.cook@hotmail.co.uk ) is the artist and the site builder!
+James Andrew Cook is the artist and the site builder!

 ## Version History